ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-02-16-Aeternum-Part-1.md

 }
 ```

 The format of encrypted C2 commands are as follows.
-The key is dervived using a PBKDF2 algoirthm with both the **salt** AND & **password** set to the contract address:
+The key is derived using a PBKDF2 algorithm with both the **salt** AND & **password** set to the contract address:

 ```
 AES key = PBKDF2( 100,000 iterations + salt & password = lowercase(contract_address) )